Data Types

 nullable = Some(43);

-// such construction is rare, but possible
+// Such construction is rare, but possible.

 let mut double_nullable: Option<Option<i32>> = Some(Some(42));

-// assert_ne!(double_nullable, Some(42)); // this won't even compile because it's a different type!
+// This won't even compile because it's a different type.

 double_nullable = None;